charmbracelet/bubbletea/docs/layouts.md

 ```
 You can learn more about what you can do with Lipgloss in our [Go Docs](https://pkg.go.dev/github.com/charmbracelet/lipgloss)

-## Bubbletea Sub-Components
+## Bubble Tea Sub-Components

 Implementing sub-components is super common in Bubble Tea.
-In fact, all of the packages in Bubbles, the component library, are merely sub-components.
+In fact, all of the packages in [Bubbles](https://github.com/charmbracelet/bubbles), the component library, are merely sub-components.

 Nesting components in your model will be easier to manage than replacing the entire model in `Update`.
 It would look something like this: